nicolewallace09/nicolewallace09/README.md

 Tools:  MongoDB, MySQL, Sqlite3, Git, GitHub, Command Line, Heroku, Jest, VSCode

 ✨ Some fun things about me:
-* I'm a dog lover (sorry cat people)
+* I'm a dog lover
-* I love hiking and rollerskating (I'm not good at rollerskating though)
+* I love hiking and rollerskating
 * I'm into all things Disney
 * I'm a movie enthusiast, especially horror and thillers
 * My weakness is ice cream